Speaker Pro Tem Jan Jones

 Friends and Family

-- Her husband, Kalin Jones, is general counsel for Colonial Pipeline Co.
+- Her husband, Kalin Jones, was formerly general counsel for Colonial Pipeline Co.

-- Fulton County filed a $92.98 lien for unpaid taxes on Jones’ home in December 2010.
+- Fulton County filed an $88 lien for an unpaid tax penalty on Jones’ home in December 2010.
 The lien was snapped up almost immediately by Vesta Holdings, a company specializing in buying tax liens,

 and was released in May 2011.